 The flourishes and gazebo on this page were adhered using this method as well.

 I personally prefer the glue pen, but…

 An alternative for adding the glue to your elements is to use disposable micro brushes (with whatever glue you choose; I use the Ranger Matte Multi Medium because it doesn’t dry shiny if you get some on your project by accident.
 But any glue will do).
 I’ve seen these brushes marketed as dental tools, beauty tools to adhere eyelash extensions, and on craft sites online.
 (The craft sites tend to be more expensive.)
 They come in a variety of sizes.
-HERE is a link on amazon for the ones pictured below.
+HERE is a link on amazon for the ones similar to those pictured below.
 (I have used the blue ones from Simon Says Stamp, and I just received my order for these blue ones below.
 They appear to be EXACTLY the same, but I got 4 times more for the same price when the cost of shipping is taken into account.)
 Search for the best price and size that suits your needs/taste.